 Your mindset toward retirement matters.
 Whatever retirement stereotypes you have can directly impact the quality of your retirement.1 For example, if you think of retirement as a time to improve your health, strengthen social ties and devote more time to hobbies, you're likely to enjoy it more.

 The power of positive thinking may be enough to help you live longer, too.
 Positive views toward aging can result in retirees having an 11-15% longer life span and a greater likelihood to live to age 85 or beyond.1

 The more you can cultivate a positive, forward-looking attitude about retirement now, the better it will be once it arrives.

-Don't wait for retirement to hit to develop a plan.
+Don't wait until you're retired to develop a plan.
 Pre-retirement planning – including financial, psychological and social planning – improves the retirement transition, helps maintain physical and mental health, increases positive attitudes and lowers anxiety after retirement.2

 What does psychological pre-planning mean?
 Think about how you’ll spend your newly unstructured time or any anticipated changes in your emotional state.
-Talking about plans with family and friends can also significantly benefit people's mental health once they arrive in retirement, perhaps because discussing these details out loud provides a sense of control over the uncertainty ahead.
+Talking about plans with family and friends can also significantly benefit people's mental health once they arrive in retirement.
+Discussing these details out loud provides a sense of control over the uncertainty ahead.